MingkunLishigure/SiCL/README.md

-# MaskCL: Semantic Mask-Driven Contrastive Learning for Unsupervised Person Re-Identification with Clothes Change
+# SiCL: Silhouette-Driven Contrastive Learning for Unsupervised Person Re-Identification with Clothes Change

-:rocket: MaskCL is dedicated to an innovative task: **unsupervised clothes changing person re-identification**.
+:rocket: SiCL is dedicated to an innovative task: **unsupervised clothes changing person re-identification**.

 :star: Within the realm of clothing changing person re-identification, MaskCL proudly stands as the inaugural unsupervised methodology to attain commendable outcomes across a multitude of datasets!!!